From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Agios Stefanos Sinion (NE)

-This Ag.
-Stefanos is probably the poshest place on the island.
+I haven’t actually made it here yet but I’ve heard that Ag.
+Stefanos is the poshest place on the island.
 It’s another peaceful, unspoilt bay with a small harbour, good tavernas and a smattering of watersports in high season.

 Transfer time: 55 minutes from Corfu airport.